zhengyup/tp/docs/UserGuide.md

 **Format**: `view INDEX`

 **Parameters**:
-* `INDEX`: Index of internship application entry to be displayed
+* `INDEX`: Index of internship application entry to be displayed.
     * `INDEX` must be a positive integer, such as, `1`, `2`, `3`, etc.

 **Examples**: